 Imagine getting a yes in 20 minutes.

-Real results ARE possible–but you’ve got to be willing to take the right steps.
-I work with authors who are coachable–so eager to publish that they’re willing to put in hard work.
-I work with authors every day who are tired of spinning their wheels and are ready for real results and ready to invest in themselves in order to get there.
+Real results ARE possible, but you’ve got to be willing to take the right steps.
+I work with authors who are coachable and eager to publish.
+They’re tired of spinning their wheels and are willing to put in hard work and invest in themselves in order to get where they want to go.
 I work with authors who take writing and publishing seriously without taking themselves too seriously.

-If that sounds like you, and you’re really ready, I’ve opened some spots in my calendar to talk with you about where you are, where you’d like to go, and how you can get there.
+If that sounds like you, I’ve opened some spots in my calendar to talk with you about where you are, where you’d like to go, and how you can get there.
 Click the link below to choose a time to book yourself directly into my calendar, and we can hop on a call and chat.